azproduction/lmd/README.md

 **Note**: `version` property from config and from `data-version` attribute must match to use code from localStorage!
 Yep!
 Each time you have to change config file and your html file!

 Loading CSS and JavaScript files.
-Flags: `js`, `css`
+Flags: `js`, `css`, `race`
 ----------------------------------------------------

-**Note**: See "Web Worker and Node.js" if your package will run as worker or node script

 You can enable flags `css: true` and `js: true` to use css and js loader as all loaders do.
 (Disabled by default)

+**Notice**
+ - See "Web Worker and Node.js" if your package will run as worker or node script
+ - If you are performing parallel loading of the same resource add `race: true` (Disabled by default) flag to prevent duplication of requests.

 ```javascript
 // require some off-package javascript file - not a lmd module.
 Config flag: `js: true`